fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 By now, we assume that you have already built a single series column chart, and have a basic grasp over the way FusionCharts works.
 If you have not done so yet, we recommend visiting [this](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-chart-using-plain-javascript) tutorial to build your first chart and returning to this later.

 In this tutorial, we shall discuss how you can work with different data formats in FusionCharts.
-We’ll be building various types of charts, gauges and maps using FusionCharts.
+We’ll be building various types of charts, gauges and maps using FusionCharts such as
+- Multi-Series Charts
+- Combination Charts
+- Real time Charts
+- Heatmaps
+- Gantt Charts
+- Gauges
+- Maps

 ## Multi-Series Charts